yochaigal/cairn/wip/2e/deep-dives.md

 ### Adjusting Travel Speed

-By default, a party can travel a single **watch** between two **points** at _Normal_ travel speed.  _Normal_ travel speed is defined as a short, unmolested journey on foot along a **maintained road**, with fair weather.
-This rate is _doubled_ for **trails**, and _tripled_ when bushwhacking.
-Both the terrain and current weather can severly slow down the party's movement, as can caring for an injured party member or travelling with a convoy.
+_Normal_ travel speed is defined as a short, unmolested journey on foot along a **maintained road**, with fair weather.
+This rate is _doubled_ for **trails**, and _tripled_ when travelling over raw terrain.
+By default, a party can travel a single **watch** between two **points** at _Normal_ travel speed.

+Both the terrain and current weather can slow down the party's movement, as can caring for an injured party member or travelling with a convoy.
 Conversely, horses, guides, and local maps can increase the rate of travel.
 The Warden should weigh all of these factors when determining how much time it takes to travel between one or more **points**.

 ## Creating a Pointcrawl

 - Number any potential **points** of interest on the map.
 - Identify potential routes between each **point**, noting obvious roads and trails.
-If there are no obvious routes between one or more **points**, denote those as "off-road".
+Indicate any sites that lack connecting routes to other **points**.
 - Indicate the rough travel time (in days) between any two points, accounting for the **default** travel speed, terrain, weather, and other elements of play that might affect the journey.

 ### Pointcrawl Example